 The coconut water beverage is one that has become quite popular among health enthusiasts.
 Coconut water is said to offer an assortment of health benefits including antioxidants, phytonutrients, natural enzymes, naturally occurring vitamins and minerals, and much more.

 One of the greatest benefits athletes enjoy when consuming coconut water is the naturally occurring electrolyte minerals.
-Minerals such as potassium, magnesium, sodium, zinc, selenium, iodine, sulfur and manganese are all available in coconut water.
+Minerals such as potassium, magnesium, sodium, zinc, selenium, iodine, sulfur, and manganese are all available in coconut water.
 These minerals re-hydrate and create balance in the body.
 For additional information on coconut water, click here to learn the benefits of coconut water vs. water.

 Keep in mind: Not all coconut water beverages are created equally.
-The brand of coconut water that you choose will determine that health benefits that the specific brand of drink offers.
+The brand of coconut water that you choose will determine the health benefits that the specific brand of drink offers.
 Some drinks may have been pasteurized and heated, some contain mystery ingredients, some contain added juices and flavors.
 There are many different coconut water options so make sure to read the ingredients list and the nutrition label to ensure optimal health.

 2. Watermelon Water

 We all love enjoying a fresh bowl of watermelon after a long, hot day.
 Why not try a bottle of watermelon water.
-The ingredients included in watermelon water includes an assortment of watermelon flesh, grind and often times the addition of a lemon.
+The ingredients included in watermelon water includes an assortment of watermelon flesh, grind and often times the addition of lemon.

 Watermelon water boasts six times the amount of electrolytes of a standard sports drink and it includes benefits such as L-Citrulline, vitamin C, lycopene and antioxidants.
-The electrolyte minerals in watermelons include thiamin, riboflavin, niacin, vitamin B6, folate, pantothenic acid, magnesium, phosphorus, potassium, zinc, copper, manganese, selenium, choline, lycopene and betaine.
+The electrolyte minerals in watermelons include thiamin, riboflavin, niacin, vitamin B6, folate, pantothenic acid, magnesium, phosphorus, potassium, zinc, copper, manganese, selenium, choline, lycopene, and betaine.

 If you do not wish to purchase watermelon water, you can also make your own.
 Try blending watermelon flesh with some lime or lemon juice, and a touch of mint.
 For added sweetness, you can also add natural, organic sugar.